H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

   - Model-serving runtime hosting the local LLMs listed above.
   - Bound to `127.0.0.1:11434` and not directly exposed to users; only internal services call it.

 Additional services such as the unified gateway, blood–brain barrier, qualia engine, and consciousness bridge participate in the broader orchestration but are described in more detail in other chapters.
+As illustrated in Figure 11.1, user queries hit the main brain on port 8050, which then coordinates RAG gateways, WOAH, and the Ollama-backed LLM fabric on 11434.
 The focus here is on how the main brain and retrieval gateways coordinate with the LLM fabric.

 ---

 ## 11.4 Coordination Between Main Brain, RAG, Entangled Search, WOAH, and the LLM Fabric

+The steps below correspond to the vertical flow from user queries to the LLM Fabric and back in Figure 11.1.
 The main coordination flows look like this:

 ### User-facing queries (via main brain on 8050)